 You can help #ProtectThePump by telling the Texas Department of Licensing and Regulation if you see something suspicious.
 Here's what to look for.

-Credit card skimmers on gas pumps are used to steal payment card information from customers when they purchase fuel.
-Often, there are signs that show consumers and vendors there may be an issue.
+Credit card skimmers installed inside gas pumps and in credit card readers are used to steal payment card information from customers when they purchase fuel.
+Often, there are signs that show consumers and merchants there may be an issue.

 - Does the pump appear to have been tampered with?